Einstein metrics, their moduli spaces and stability: The Einstein--Hilbert action and stability

 For now, let $(M,g)$ be any Riemannian manifold.
 Let $R\in\Gamma(\Lambda^2T^\ast M\otimes\so(TM))$ be the Riemannian curvature tensor of $g$, in our convention given by

 Due to pair-symmetry, this may also be seen as a section of the bundle $\Sym^2\so(TM)$.
 For any Euclidean vector space $T$, let $q$ be the quantization map

 from the symmetric algebra to the universal enveloping algebra over $\so(T)$.
-This is an isomorphism of filtered vector spaces, and gives rise to a bundle map when we replace $T$ with $TM$.
-Let $VM$ be any (tensor, spinor...) bundle associated to the orthonormal frame bundle (or a spin structure); in particular, it comes with a metric connection, also denoted by $\nabla$, and an action $\rho$ of $\so(TM)$.
+This is the isomorphism of filtered vector spaces appearing in the Poincar\'e--Birkhoff--Witt theorem.
+It gives rise to a bundle map when we replace $T$ with $TM$.
+Let $VM$ be any (tensor or spinor) bundle associated to the orthonormal frame bundle (or a spin structure); in particular, it comes with a metric connection, also denoted by $\nabla$, and an action $\rho$ of $\so(TM)$.
 This naturally extends to an action of $\Univ\so(TM)$, which we also denote by $\rho$.
 For the purpose of this exposition, let us call such a bundle a \emph{geometric vector bundle} (see \cite{SW19} for a more general definition which takes holonomy reductions into account).

 \begin{definition}[Standard curvature endomorphism] For a geometric vector bundle $VM$, we call the bundle map

 the \emph{standard} or \emph{Weitzenböck curvature endomorphism}. \end{definition}

 This is always a symmetric endomorphism with respect to the bundle metric on $VM$ fixed by the $\so(TM)$-action.
 The factor $2$ here is chosen so that $\K(R,TM)=\Ric_g$.
 If the bundle is clear from context, we may also just write $\K(R)$.
 If $(e_i)$ is a local orthonormal basis,